What Makes a Tinnitus App Actually Effective? 6 Criteria That Matter

 Why this matters

-Research consistently shows that the single strongest predictor of meaningful improvement from sound therapy is whether people actually use the app consistently — typically 30 minutes or more per day.
+Research consistently shows that the strongest predictor of meaningful improvement from sound therapy is whether people actually use the app consistently — typically 30 minutes or more per day.
 The features that determine whether someone reaches that threshold aren't about the sound library.
 They're about whether the app can run during a real day.

 An app that stops the moment you take a call has a fundamental design problem.
 The six criteria below are the ones that actually separate effective daily tools from ones that sound good in demos.

-The 6 Criteria
+The 6 criteria, in detail

 Background playback continuity